Stories in Art (Ages 4–7)

 These free drop-in programs are designed for individual families, and we cannot accommodate groups.
 Space is limited.
 There is no advance registration; participation is on a first-come, first-served basis.
 As a courtesy to the group, we will only accept sign-in for children in the age ranges listed.

-Due to the East Building renovation, the winter 2014 Story Series will not be offered.
-The summer 2014 Story Series will take place Saturdays, Sundays, and Mondays from July 12 through August 4.
-Please check back here in the spring for the complete summer schedule.
+Due to the East Building renovation, the winter series will not be offered.
+The summer series, Discover Dutch Art, will take place July 11 through August 3, 2015.
+Please check back in March 2015 for a complete list of program topics and dates.

 The Gallery offers a series of programs—Stories in Art (ages 4-7) and Artful Conversations (ages 8-11)—designed to engage families across the developmental spectrum of their child.
 Both programs aim to inspire curiosity and strengthen observation and thinking skills, which develop over time and through multiple encounters with works of art.
 By slowing down and closely examining one work of art during each program session, families deepen their understanding of art.
 The programs aim to provide models for families to explore art together on their own in the museum.